angerenage/jtx/SPEC.md

 If `<expr>` yields null, undefined or any non‑iterable value, it is coerced to a single‑element array `[<expr>]`.
 This allows a list to start with a single object and subsequently accumulate more items when new data arrives (e.g. via SSE).

-- key (*recommended*) – expression that yields a **stable string key** for each item. jtx uses this to identify DOM nodes when updating.
-If absent, the insert falls back to the current index or object key, which is not stable across updates.
+- key (*recommended*) – expression that yields a **stable string key** for each item. jtx uses this to identify items when merging.
+If absent, the insert falls back to the current index or object key.
 - strategy (*optional*) – how to handle successive evaluations and updates.
 Options:
-  - replace: **Removes** all current items and inserts the new ones from scratch.
-Emits remove for the previously present keys, then add for the new items.
+  - replace: Removes all current items and inserts the new ones from scratch (full rebuild).
   - append: Adds the new items to the end, always.
-Applies window trimming (from the start), emitting remove for trimmed items.
-  - prepend: Adds the new items to the beginning, always (no de-dup by key).
-Applies window trimming (from the end) if configured, emitting remove.
+  - prepend: Adds the new items to the beginning, always.
-  - merge (after append or prepend): Replaces existing items by index and appends/prepend extra items; leaves others intact.
-Emits update for changed items, add for new items.
-Window as append/prepend.
+  - append merge: Keyed upsert, update existing items by key; append new keys; keys not present in the batch remain.
+  - prepend merge: Keyed upsert, update existing items by key; prepend new keys; keys not present in the batch remain.

 - window (**required if strategy is not replace**) – integer specifying a window size.
 For example, window="200" keeps at most 200 items in the list.
-Items beyond are dropped from the state and DOM when new items arrive.
+Items beyond are dropped from the DOM when new items arrive (from the start for append/append merge; from the end for prepend/prepend merge).
 This allows uncontrolled feeds to remain performant.

 Children: